oguzaybilir/YOLOv7-Predict-with-UI/README.md

 The converted trained weights and sources are stored in the drive link below.

-[Drive Link](https://drive.google.com/drive/folders/15hrCM2OF30o5S4bpa5fD8nrVFm4aDjht?usp=sharing) for .trt weights and sources.
+[Drive Link](https://drive.google.com/drive/folders/15hrCM2OF30o5S4bpa5fD8nrVFm4aDjht?usp=sharing) to .trt weights and sources.

 ## Converting .PT weights to .ONNX and .TRT weights